Spring Garden Revival

 Braintree Conservation Commission Requirements for Edging Near Protected Areas

-Edging near wetlands, vernal pools, streams, rivers, or ponds in Braintree is regulated under the Wetlands Protection Act (M.G.L. c.
+Edging near wetlands, vernal pools, streams, rivers, or ponds in Braintree requires strict adherence to the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within 25-100 feet of protected resources.
-Environmental protection measures include safeguarding root systems of mature trees and using non-toxic materials near water bodies.
-Coordination with the Mass Division of Fisheries & Wildlife is recommended.
-Erosion control, such as silt fences or straw wattles, should be installed where necessary, and immediate stabilization is required.
-Seasonal restrictions may apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+Buffer zones range from 25-100 feet depending on proximity to sensitive resources.
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) may be required.
+Use non-toxic materials near water bodies and protect root systems of mature trees.
+Erosion control measures, like silt fences or straw wattles, should be installed immediately.
+Seasonal restrictions apply during wildlife breeding (March-August) and vernal pool activity (March-June).
+For guidance:

 Braintree Conservation Commission